idaholab/moose/modules/combined/doc/content/modules/combined/tutorials/introduction/step01.md

 the `[Contact]` action created for us (the name of that subdomain is the name of the contact action subblock with `_secondary_subdomain` appended).

+This marks the first time we're directly adding variables to an input file.
+In all previous steps all variables were added for us automatically by the tensor mechanics master action and the contact action.
+The [!param](/Variables/MooseVariable/family) and [!param](/Variables/MooseVariable/order) parameters define the shape function family and element order.
+First order Lagrange (no connection to "Lagrange multiplier!") are the MOOSE default settings.
+In future inputs you might see those parameters omitted.
+Lagrange shape functions are purely nodal interpolary shape functions.

 ### `Constraints`

 The [`GapConductanceConstraint`](GapConductanceConstraint.md) is the bare bones